 Dan: And getting legal advice as early as possible is obviously a no-brainer.

 Simon: Well, I think it is essential.
 It is really so important.
 You wouldn’t certainly sign any documents associated with a business sale or purchase without consulting with an expert, someone who has substantial legal experience in these matters because the devil is in the detail, as with a lot of legal documents.
 The business contracts are no different, and they need to be specifically tailored to each business, each individual seller, and what that business entails.
 Without that, you can’t use any generic form of document because they’ve just got to be tailored to that specific business.
 What the buyer and seller have agreed between themselves regarding some of those items I’ve talked about.
 Really important.
 Get good legal advice to draught the document.
 So quite different to let’s say a residential or a basic property deal whereby agents in Queensland are commonly drafting documents.
 That would not be the case in businesses.
-You need to see your lawyer before documents are drafted to do the drafting for you.
+You need to see your Gold Coast Lawyers before documents are drafted to do the drafting for you.